chtsai0105/smk-template/README.md

 File                    |Description
 ------------------------|---------------------------------
-`snakefile`             |Define the rules for the workflow.
+`snakefile`             |The workflow entry.
+Define the targets for the workflow.
 `config.yaml`           |Define the path for data and metadata.
 `sample.csv`            |The metadata for samples.
 Define the names of the samples and the fastq files.
 `run_snakemake.bash`    |The bash script for running the workflow.
 `data/`                 |The folder for the data and the workflow outputs.
 `envs/`                 |The folder that contains the yaml config for conda environments.
-`rules/`                |The folder that contains the submodules for the main workflow.
+`rules/`                |The folder that contains the rules/submodules of the workflow.
 `slurm/`                |The folder that contains the slurm profile for stajichlab partition@UCR hpcc.

 ## Define the path